apache/iceberg/site/docs/spec.md

 Scans are planned by reading the manifest files for the current snapshot listed in the table metadata.
 Deleted entries in a manifest are not included in the scan.

 For each manifest, scan predicates, which filter data rows, are converted to partition predicates, which filter data files.
-These partition predicates are used select the data files in the manifest.
+These partition predicates are used to select the data files in the manifest.
 This conversion uses the partition spec used to write the manifest file.

 Scan predicates are converted to partition predicates using an inclusive projection: if a scan predicate matches a row, then the partition predicate must match that row’s partition.
 This is an _inclusive projection_ [1] because rows that do not match the scan predicate may be included in the scan by the partition predicate.